artsmia/data-in-data-out-mw2016/Readme.md

 for redis to keep things organized.
 This is where the *data structure* part of redis comes into play.

-To get around the slowdown from saving thousands of `key: value` pairs, we group artworks by their object id and store them in a series of hashes.
-We call these "**buckets**".
+To get around the issues of saving thousands of `key: value` pairs, we group artworks by their object id and store them in a series of hashes.
+Hashes are much more memory efficient [Redis Opimizations](http://redis.io/topics/memory-optimization) To store our hashes we organize them in "**buckets**".
 Artworks are sorted into buckets according to their object ID.
-The first 1000 go into "bucket 0", the next 1000 go into "bucket 1".
+The first 1000 go into "bucket 0", the next 1000 go into "bucket 1" and so on.
+This helps improve the memory footprint and keeps retrieval time down.

 To make it easy to know which bucket an object goes in, we use the object id divided by 1000 to assign buckets.
 So 278 is in bucket `0`, 1218 - `1`, 60728 - `60`, etc.

-Each bucket is stored in a redis hash.
+Each bucket is stored in a redis hash and associated with its unique object id.
 Here's how to get the info on object
 60728:

 ```